codewars/docs/content/references/kata-trainer.md

 On the left side of the interface you will find two views split into separate tabs:
 - **Instructions**: The kata description with information about the task.
 - **Output**: A view showing the test results as well as anything you choose to print to `stdout` from within your solution code.
+- **Past Solutions**: If you have completed this kata before (possibly in a different language), you can view your past solutions here.
+If this is your first attempt at solving the kata, this tab will not be displayed.

-You can switch freely between these two tabs at any time during your training on the kata.
+You can switch freely between these tabs at any time during your training on the kata.
 Note that running tests will automatically display the Output panel.

 ## Editors